Swagstar21/Google-HashCode-2019/README.md

 the beauty score between the 2 pictures.
 Each time a new road with a higher weight is found, the longest road is updated.

 After iterating though all the starter nodes, the longest road found is printed along its length.

+To run the program just run the class.
+To change the input a change in the source code is needed and the recompiling of main.java.